 Blog / Other

-Fighting fraud in the e-commerce industry
+Fighting fraud in the ecommerce industry: What's next?

-E-commerce fraud is a serious and growing issue for online retailers.
-But what are the causes and why is it expanding at such a growing rate.
-Retail e-commerce specialist Andrea Dodet takes a deep dive into the causes and what can be done.
+Ecommerce fraud is a serious and growing issue for online retailers.
+But what are the causes and why is it expanding at such a growing rate?
+Retail ecommerce specialist Andrea Dodet takes a deep dive into the causes and what can be done.

-Fighting fraud in the e-commerce industry
+Fighting fraud in the ecommerce industry: What's next?

-For the last 23 years, e-commerce businesses have experienced an exponential increase in fraudulent attacks, and this number shows no signs of slowing.
-In the US alone, e-commerce rates rocketed by 33 per cent between 2015 and 2016.
-As more consumers and companies engage in online transactions, e-commerce fraud seems to be an unstoppable epidemic.
+For the last 23 years, ecommerce businesses have experienced an exponential increase in fraudulent attacks, and this number shows no signs of slowing.
+In the US alone, ecommerce rates rocketed by 33 per cent between 2015 and 2016.
+As more consumers and companies engage in online transactions, ecommerce fraud seems to be an unstoppable epidemic.

 So why does it happen, how does it happen, and what can be done to stop it?

-Why does e-commerce fraud happen?
+Why does ecommerce fraud happen?

 Ecommerce fraud is an incredibly lucrative endeavour when carried out successfully.
 Online businesses are an obvious target for cybercriminals, as it’s far easier for them to hide behind false details and cover up their tracks.
 An increase in international transactions have made this even easier, adding layers of complexity in terms of language barriers and long distance shipping.